Trump Is Still Spreading Lies About COVID, After Becoming Severely Ill

 Advertisement

-Trump’s experience and treatment for the disease were far from typical.
-Rather than take the 30 minute-drive, he was air-lifted in a helicopter to a world-class hospital with a special Presidential Suite to receive round-the-clock care from top doctors.
+Trump’s experience with and treatment for the disease have been far from typical.
+Rather than take the 30 minute-drive, he was airlifted in a helicopter to a world-class hospital with a special presidential suite to receive round-the-clock care from top doctors.
 His doctors threw the “kitchen sink” of medications at him that hardly anyone has been treated with — a fact that concerned medical experts because it suggested his condition was far more grave than the White House let on.
-He received an experimental antibody drug produced by Regeneron, the antiviral drug remdesivir, and dexamethasone, a steroid typically only recommended for patients with severe and critical cases of COVID.
+He received an experimental antibody cocktail produced by Regeneron, the antiviral drug remdesivir, and dexamethasone, a steroid typically only recommended for patients with severe and critical cases of COVID.
 (Important side note: Trump reportedly has ties to Regeneron’s billionaire CEO — which is likely why he’s tweeting about “great drugs & knowledge.”)

 Meanwhile, throughout the pandemic, countless other Americans were told not to go to the hospital and even denied tests unless they literally couldn’t breathe.
 People have died in their homes because hospital beds were too full.
 The picture has been particularly grim for those who are Black, Latinx, and low-income.
 In April, a Black man in Detroit said his father went to multiple hospitals with shortness of breath, fever, and fatigue, and was repeatedly turned away, told he has bronchitis.
 He died at home, and his autopsy showed he had coronavirus.
-There are an untold number of stories like this, of people who would have lived had the administration done an iota of work to prepare for the onslaught of this pandemic, which they knew about back in December.
-But according to whistleblower reports, it was Trump himself who derailed the coronavirus task force from taking any meaningful action.
+There are an untold number of stories like this, of people who would have lived had the administration done an iota of work to prepare for the onslaught of this pandemic, which they knew about back in January.
+But according to whistleblower reports, it was Trump himself who derailed the White House coronavirus task force from taking any meaningful action.
 Now, people are continuing to die on his watch as he receives top-notch care.
 Telling them not to be afraid is not only an exercise in ignorance, but immensely cruel.

 Advertisement

 While enjoying privileges that very few people get, Trump is continuing to behave in a narcissistic and self-serving way.
-He cares so little about anything but his own image that he reportedly convinced his doctors to let him take a joyride around the hospital on Sunday, with members of the Secret Service accompanying him in the hermetically sealed car as supporters waved flags.
+He cares so little about anything but his own image that he reportedly convinced his doctors to let him take a joyride on the street outside the hospital on Sunday, with members of the Secret Service accompanying him in the hermetically sealed SUV as supporters waved flags.
 It’s hard for many of us to conceive how anybody could do something so thoughtless and dangerous — but he did.
 It is alarming that a crowd of people cheered him on, and that it didn’t seem to concern them that he is not quarantining when he is in the process of being treated for a deadly virus.
-It is also alarming that many don’t seem to notice that he is so clearly using his recovery to spread lies about the virus ahead of the election.
-And it’s especially alarming that by telling people not to be “afraid” of the virus, he is going to continue to encourage negligent behavior among his supporters that, in turn, infects other people.
+It is also alarming that many don’t seem to notice that he is so clearly using his recovery to spread lies about the virus during election season.
+And it’s especially alarming that by telling people not to be “afraid” of the virus, he is going to continue to encourage negligent behavior among his supporters, contributing to a rise in infections.

-He also seems to care little about the fact that many top officials — as well as First Lady Melania Trump — have now tested positive, including former counselor Kellyanne Conway, White House Press Secretary Kayleigh McEnany, Utah Sen. Mike Lee, North Carolina Sen. Thom Tillis, and New Jersey Gov. Chris Christie.
-It’s likely that they all became infected during the celebration of the nomination of Judge Amy Coney Barrett to the Supreme Court on September 26.
+He also seems to care little about the fact that many other officials — as well as First Lady Melania Trump — have now tested positive, including former counselor Kellyanne Conway, White House Press Secretary Kayleigh McEnany, Utah Sen. Mike Lee, North Carolina Sen. Thom Tillis, and former New Jersey Gov. Chris Christie.
+It’s likely that they all became infected during the celebration of the nomination of Judge Amy Coney Barrett to the Supreme Court on September 26, since then dubbed a super-spreader event, where many guests were seen hugging and not wearing masks.
 There are also many reports of other White House staff testing positive.
-Not to mention the many people who work for Trump — servers, security, cleaning staff — who were exposed just by doing their jobs, who went home to their parents and grandparents and exposed them.
-He is, on his own, likely a super-spreader: Reports say that it’s possible Trump could have been exposed to the virus before last Tuesday’s presidential debate, which means he went around infecting hundreds of people before the White House announced he tested positive.
+It's shameful, too, that many of the people who work for Trump — servers, security, cleaning staff — were exposed just by doing their jobs, and many of them likely went home to their parents and grandparents and exposed them.
+He is, on his own, likely a super-spreader: Reports say it’s possible Trump was contagious during last Tuesday’s presidential debate, which means he went around potentially infecting hundreds of people before the White House announced he tested positive on Thursday night.

-The carefree attitude of his statements betray not only an immense privilege, but a sociopathic lack of concern for anyone but himself.
+The carefree attitude of his statements betrays not only an immense privilege, but a sociopathic lack of concern for anyone but himself.
 Many are feeling angry, and perhaps betrayed, right now — and that is a completely logical reaction.